Strata Council Harassment. Dealing With Strata Council Bullies.

 The Strata Council bullies are the kind of person who enjoys annoying people, thinks everyone is up to something and monopolizes conversations.
 Unfortunately, they do exist!
 And while you may even have more than one, fear not, there are simple ways to deal with Strata Council bullies.

 First – know who they are.
 According to Mendes, there are a few ways to identify them:

-- The bully is someone who writes offensive correspondence to Council and management.
+- The bully is someone who writes offensive correspondence in the community or to management.
 They spam you with dozens of emails a day (insults, complaints, you name it) and slow down the process of getting things done.

 - You can identify them in the minutes; they often make multiple privacy complaints or are not transparent with their own work.

 - They have many demands for information.

-- They ask for records, minutes, and correspondence that you wrote years ago.
+- They ask for records, minutes, and correspondence that were written years ago.